ICGC-TCGA-PanCancer/s3-transfer-operations/README.md

     * optional: the workflow encodes debug and/or statistics in the JSON that it moves to `failed-jobs` or `completed-jobs`
 * nightly, Elasticsearch index will be built picking up completed jobs from the git repo and marks relavent flags accordingly

-Each JSON file movement should be performed as: git pull => git mv ... => git commit => git push

-*Any failure with any git operation may very well indicate conflict between worker nodes, such as double scheduling particularly at the first step of the workflow*

 The process above is repeated until the all JSON files (all Jobs) are moved to `completed-jobs` folder.

+### Important notes

+* All git operations by the workflow must be done on the `master` branch.

+* Each JSON file movement should be performed as: git pull => git mv ... => git commit => git push

+* Any failure with any git operation may very well indicate conflict between worker nodes, such as double scheduling particularly at the first step of the workflow.
+Appropriate action needs to follow.

+* First step in downloading phase is to download GNOS metadata XML.
+Before proceeding further, md5sum of this XML (after striping out the dynamic content mentioned in https://github.com/ICGC-TCGA-PanCancer/s3-transfer-operations/issues/2) must be checked against what recorded in the JSON.
+If md5sum does not match, transfer job must be stopped and JSON file must be moved to `failed-jobs` folder with commit message: GNOS metadata XML md5sum mismatch.

-Note that jobs ended up in `failed-jobs` folder should be followed up, when appropriate the corresponding JSON files need to be manually moved (git mv, commit, push) back to `queued-jobs` folder.
+* Jobs ended up in `failed-jobs` folder should be followed up, when appropriate the corresponding JSON files need to be manually moved (git mv, commit, push) back to `queued-jobs` folder.
 When JSON file got stucked for unexpected duration in `downloading-jobs` or `uploading-jobs`, investigation should be carried out, when appropriate follow the process as handling failed jobs.

-Important:
-* no files shall be deleted in any situations!
+* No files shall be deleted in any situations!
-* all git operations by the workflow must be done on the `master` branch.

 ## Example JSON file